thomasrotchford/CS386-2024-multiPainter/Deliverables/D7_Verification.md

 #### For Final Questions

-### Relfections
+### Reflections

+**For the first task**, Our nav bar worked well, however, the home page and its buttons were confusing so we will change that.
+There was a little learning curve to finding things on the website, but certain things weren't fully clear, as many people didn't know immediately that the Sign-Up or community template pages could be accessed.
+The users performed this task as expected, but were much faster than I expected.
+They just sped through the pages and didn't read much.
+Perhaps some more tutorial text could help.
+They also produced the actions expected.
+The most liked pages were the free-draw and community, and the least liked were the home page and the base paint/template page.
+Overall, I feel we satisfied our value proposition, as many people described switching between the pages as easy, which matches the ideas behind our value proposition of making the website " a break from the world ".
+We also had good recommendations on what other implementations people would like to see, including a tutorial, an information page, and SFX / easter eggs for the buttons.

+For the second task

+For the third task

+For the fourth task

+for the final questions

+overall

 Reflections: Reflect on what you observed.
 Some questions that you can explore: What features worked well?
 What can be changed?
-How is the learning curve of your system?
+What is the learning curve of your system?
 Did the users perform the tasks as you expected?
 Did the users’ actions produce the results they expected?
 What did the users like the most?
 Is your value proposition accomplished?

 Grading criteria (17 points): adequate script, adequate report of the results, adequate reflection, language.